Back to guides

 SQL Injection Prevention with Prisma

 Prisma's query builder prevents most SQL injection by default.
-But raw queries, dynamic filters, and $queryRawUnsafe can reintroduce the same vulnerabilities you thought you left behind.
-This guide covers the safe patterns and the dangerous ones.
+But raw queries, dynamic filters, and $queryRawUnsafe can quietly reintroduce the vulnerabilities you thought you'd left behind.
+Below: the safe patterns and the dangerous ones.

 How Prisma Prevents SQL Injection